 Having completed P0, everyone gathers on the INSEAD Fontainebleau Campus in September to begin the programme.
-Your first few days will consist of welcome celebrations, teambuilding and cultural awareness activities, and then it will be time to dive into the first study Period P1, consisting of eight weeks, three Core Courses, a Workshop and a Practical.
+Your first few days will consist of welcome celebrations, teambuilding and cultural awareness activities, and then it will be time to meet your home group and dive into the first study period P1, consisting of eight weeks, three Core Courses, a Workshop and a Practical.

 Here's what to expect in P1:

 "When our group presented our findings, the feedback was really good and our ideas might actually be implemented!"

 “I learnt a lot in P1, mostly in Financial Accounting, because I hadn’t done that before.
 Marketing was also enlightening!
 Coming from an engineering background, you might think it should be rather simple, but it turned out to be surprisingly complex and there are many things to consider when drawing up a marketing plan.

 Data Analysis was initially quite easy for me, but we quickly dove into regression and machine learning and it became more challenging.

 The Practical was two weeks of hard work.
 Every day we had a different teacher coming in with lots of hands-on exercises.
 We got to use a really cool software and applied the knowledge gained from Marketing and Financial Accounting, as well as R for data analysis.
 We also had to do a case for a real company, to help them improve their product creation process using new technologies.
 When our group presented our findings, the feedback was really good and our ideas might actually be implemented!
 That was a great feeling.”